Alef-Burzmali/netbox-data-flows/docs/quick-start.md

 ![Menu of the plugin](media/tuto-menu.png)

 Think of an **Object Alias** as a reusable group of IP addresses, ranges or prefixes that we can use as source and/or destination in many data flows.
-The technical reasons for its existence are detailed in the [data model](data-model.md).
+You can have more information in the [data model](data-model.md).

 Our Object Aliases can contain any number of the following native NetBox objects: